cloudmesh/classes/docs/source/i524/2017/technologies.rst

      Based on :cite:`www-hpx-5`, High Performance ParallelX (HPX-5) is an open source, distributed model that provides opportunity for operations to run unmodified on one-to-many nodes.
-The dynamic nature of the model accommodates effective “computing resource management and task scheduling”.
+The dynamic nature of the model accommodates effective "computing resource management and task scheduling".
 It is portable and performance-oriented.
 HPX-5 was developed by IU Center for Research in Extreme Scale Technologies (CREST).
 Concurrency is provided by lightweight control object (LCO) synchronization and asynchronous remote procedure calls.
 ParallelX component allows for termination detection and supplies per-process
      collectives.
-It “addresses the challenges of starvation, latency, overhead, waiting, energy and reliability”.
+It "addresses the challenges of starvation, latency, overhead, waiting, energy and reliability".
 Finally, it supports OpenCL to use distributed GPU and coprocessors.
 HPX-5 could be compiled on various OS platforms , however it was only tested on several Linux and Darwin (10.11) platforms.
 Required